• Skip to primary navigation

 • Perfectly buttery and sweet with a tart jam filling in the center.

-• Easy to make with no special kills needed.
+• Easy to make with no special skills needed.

-• Great for holidays, cookie swap or any special occasion you have.
+• A favorite holiday cookie, great for cookie exchange or any special occasion you have.

 📝 Ingredients